5 reasons to discover Buenos Aires

 A foodie's heaven

 As you’d expect, when culinary cultures from Europe fuse with local produce, Argentina just oozes gastronomical heritage.
-Local chefs, many having learnt their trade in top international restaurants, prepare the best steaks in the world.
-Street-food culture also thrives, and there’s something for everyone to sink their teeth into.
-Be sure to try the cheesy pizzas, great pasta dishes, the choripan (sausage sandwich) drizzled with chimichurri sauce, the variety of empanada (turnovers) and round it all off with the best gelato (ice cream) this side of the equator.
+Local chefs prepare the best steaks in the world with such craft and street-food thrives with omnipresent empanada (turnovers).
+The stars of the show are the ember-grilled steaks but be sure to try the cheesy pizzas, flavoursome pasta dishes, the workman's style choripan (chorizo-sausage sandwich) drizzled with chimichurri sauce and round it all off with the best gelato (ice cream) this side of the equator.

-Enjoy our local cuisine experiences, and share the locals’ passion for great food and drink.
-Superb restaurants abound and world-class wines are everywhere.
+Enjoy Swoop's interactive cooking experiences, and share the locals’ passion for great food and drink.
+Superb restaurants abound and home-grown wines are everywhere.
 With amazingly accessible prices, Buenos Aires has to be a foodie’s paradise.

 Testament to the Belle Époque